crossrw/fbd-runtime/README.md

  <tr><td>Multiplexer</td><td>20</td><td>5</td><td>0</td></tr>
 </table>

-Library status
+Current status
 ==============
 It's works.
-Now the library is used in the finished projects and I know the problems does not contain.
+Now the library is used in the finished projects and does not contain know the problems.
 In the near future further development schema editor:
- * interface translation in other languages (only Russian now);
+ * interface translation in other languages (only Russian now)
+ * write documentation
- * ability to add markup (comments, etc.).
+ * ability to add markup (comments, etc.)
+ * add the ability to create user libraries

 Author
 ======